 If you’re looking for dog itchy skin relief, make sure you know the exact problem that’s causing the itch so you can be sure your dog dermatitis treatment will work.
 Understand the causes of allergic dermatitis and skin conditions in dogs and how to soothe dogs’ itchy skin so you can help your best friend feel great again.

-There is no foolproof way to diagnose canine skin conditions and other maladies without a veterinarian, so take your dog in for diagnostic tests to find out precisely what’s causing the problem.
-However, here are some of the most common skin problems in dogs:
+There is no foolproof way to diagnose canine skin conditions and other dog skin disorders without a veterinarian, so take your dog in for diagnostic tests to find out precisely what’s causing the problem.
+However, dog owners should be aware of the most common skin diseases and problems in dogs:

 - Allergies: Dogs have allergies too, and sometimes they’re severe.
 Your dog may either be intolerant or completely allergic to his dog food or grooming products, or even to environmental factors like mold, insect bites, pollen or dust.
+It’s important to know what kind of dog food your pet can eat before switching formulas.
 Atopic dermatitis is an inflammatory, chronic skin disease associated with allergies.
 In fact, this is the second most common allergic skin disease in dogs.
+Learn more about the various types of dog skin allergies to see if this is the cause of your dog’s discomfort.

 - Hormonal imbalances: Too little or too much of certain canine hormones can cause itchy skin.

 - Parasites: This may seem obvious, but it’s easy to forget that mites, lice, ticks and fleas all have the potential to irritate your dog’s skin.
-Mange, for example, is caused by mites.
+Mange, also known as scabies, is caused by mites.
+Flea bites are one of the more common causes of a skin rash caused by a parasite.

 - Seborrhea: More commonly known as dandruff, seborrhea also occurs in dogs and causes greasy, scaly skin.
 This is usually a sign of some other unresolved issue like a hormonal imbalance when it occurs in dogs.